Going Flatter: Mastectomy Revision

-If you opted to go flat and you find yourself disappointed with the look of your post-mastectomy chest, you’re not alone.
+If you find yourself disappointed with the look of your post-mastectomy chest, you’re not alone.
 Everyone’s chest contour (shape) looks different after mastectomy.
 If you go online, you may see pictures of people whose chests appear to be perfectly flat.
 Others may look lumpy or sunken.
 Still other people’s chests may have extra tissue that bags or sags.
 Why doesn’t everyone simply look, well, flat?
 Bodies are more different that we realize.
 Just like everyone’s head looks different bald -- some people’s heads are smooth and even, while other people’s scalps are kinda lumpy -- everyone’s chests look different without breasts.

 Here are a few factors to consider: